-What is Aqueous Film Forming Foam?
+What is Aqueous Firefighting Foam (AFFF)?

-Aqueous firefighting foam is a fire suppressant mostly used by firefighters, military firefighters, and commercial aircraft manufacturers including the Federal Aviation Administration at industrial sites to extinguish fuel fires.
+AFFF firefighting foam is a fire suppressant mostly used by firefighters, military firefighters, and commercial aircraft manufacturers including the Federal Aviation Administration at industrial sites to extinguish fuel fires.

 AFFF has been widely used because it’s an effective solution for extinguishing extremely hazardous flammable liquid fires in oil refineries, offshore platforms, chemical plants, aviation operations, and military facilities.

-Toxic Chemicals in Aqueous Film Forming Foam
+Toxic Chemicals in Aqueous Firefighting Foam (AFFF)

-Perfluorinated alkylated substances are referred to by the U.S. Environmental Protection Agency as a “forever chemical” because the elemental bonds of fluorine and carbon are extremely strong and difficult to break down in the environment and in our bodies.
+Perfluorinated alkylated substances are referred to by the U.S. Environmental Protection Agency as a “forever chemical” because the elemental bonds of fluorine and carbon are extremely strong and difficult to break down in the environment and our bodies.

-Firefighting Foam Health Problems
+AFFF Firefighting Foam Health Problems

 - Kidney cancer